cabralh/me/content/collections/televideo_99x_dec.md

 ## Acquisition {#acquisition}

 I was lucky enough to get into the [largest vintage computer keyboard](https://deskthority.net/viewtopic.php?f=2&t=25763) group-buy in history.
-[Inoznez](https://deskthority.net/memberlist.php?mode=viewprofile&u=21126), A German Deskthority member used his parent's farm and slowly shipped them out to all over the world.
+[Inoznez](https://deskthority.net/memberlist.php?mode=viewprofile&u=21126), used his parent's farm to store the boards and slowly shipped them out all over the world.

 Initially, I wasn't aware of this, but I got an entry when another buyer had to drop out of the deal for some reason.
 I got 10 boards for myself and helped proxy